 Once a week

-- Empty any water from free-standing containers, such as flowerpot saucers, watering cans, and buckets
+- Empty water and scrub containers, such as flowerpot saucers, watering cans, and buckets

 - Empty water that collects in the folds of tarps used to cover woodpiles, boats, pools, etc.